Does vaseline help eyelashes grow?

 Another thing you can do is eat a healthier diet, drink more water, and use less mascara.
 These three things are great for helping your lashes grow and prevent any unwanted abuse to the fragile hairs.
 It's not as difficult to grow your lashes out as you might think.

-What's the best alternative to Vaseline for lash growth?
+What's a better alternative to Vaseline for eyelash growth?

 With a combination of proven ingredients, superb customer service and a 60-day money-back guarantee, Bioluma is making big waves in the eyelash growth world.